WHAT WE DO

 REGULAR SAFETY INSPECTIONS

-While the law appears to tolerate a certain level of risk in relation to trees, it is with the proviso that some form of regular safety inspection is carried out.
+So, while the law appears to tolerate a certain level of risk in relation to trees, it is with the proviso that some form of regular safety inspection is carried out.
 When an accident does occur, the absence of any regular inspection is only considered defensible in situations where the trees are in a remote location with minimal public access.

-• Tree safety surveys to ensure compliance with the duty of care imposed by the Occupiers' Liability (Scotland) Act 1960 and the Health and Safety at Work , etc. Act 1974.
+- Tree safety surveys to ensure compliance with the duty of care imposed by the Occupiers' Liability (Scotland) Act 1960 and the Health and Safety at Work, etc. Act 1974.

 For clients' peace of mind, we maintain £1 million Professional Indemnity insurance cover with AXA Insurance UK Plc.